bloom-housing/ui-components/README.md

 ## Testing

-To run the unit test suite which is built with Jest and RTL, from within `ui-components` run:
+To run the unit test suite which is built with Jest and RTL, from root run:

 ```
 yarn test